 5. Warranty Paper & Box

-Box and Paperwork: Nothing authenticates a watch better than the original box and paperwork, matching the model and serial number, for selling a Rolex.
+Box and Paperwork: Nothing authenticates a watch better than the original box and paperwork; these show that the watch is an authentic Rolex.
 The paperwork is a credible resource for making sure you are selling a genuine Rolex.

-There are many factors involved in evaluating watch you want to sell.
-Working with an authorized Rolex dealer, such as Harold Freeman – in business since 1947, will give you the confidence you need when the time arrives to sell your Rolex.
-Let us help you navigate the process.
-Speak to one of our watch experts to get the value of a Rolex watch.
+There are many factors involved in selling a Rolex.
+Working with an authorized Rolex dealer will give you the confidence you need when the time arrives to sell your Rolex.